INTRAWEST'S TEN PRIVACY PRINCIPLES

 Personal information - information about an identifiable individual, but does not include aggregated information that cannot be associated with a specific individual.
 Personal information also excludes certain information as is excluded pursuant to applicable legislation or other regulations, such as publicly available information or business contact information, as and when applicable.

-Intrawest - Intrawest Holdings S.à r.l. and its subsidiaries and certain designated affiliates, as they may exist from time to time including:
+Intrawest - Intrawest Holdings S.à r.l. and its subsidiaries and certain designated affiliates, as they may exist from time to time including but not limited to:

 Intrawest California Holdings, Inc.